mattymil/speedy-web/README.md

 # \<speedy-web\>

-Front end for speedy-logger.
+Front end for speedy-logger built with Polymer 1.0.
 Use this to connect to your firebase instance storing speedy logger data.
 It will display bandwidth and latency results.

+To get going:
+- Clone the project
-Firebase config details can be set in the ```config``` object located in ```src/speedy-charts/speedy-charts.html```
+- Add Firebase config details in the ```config``` object located in ```src/speedy-charts/speedy-charts.html```
+- Perform the below Polymer setup and build steps
+- Deploy from the generated bundled or unbundled folders depending on your server config.

 ## Install the Polymer-CLI